xen-troops/meta-xt-prod-devel-rpi5/README.md

   * loads **Xen** binary and starts **Xen**
 * **Xen** is booted and starts **Zephyr Dom0 zephyr-dom0-xt** and RPI 5 Linux DomU0

-Build for the driver domain device is based on RPI5 bsp yocto build:
+Build for the driver domain device is based on RPI5 bsp Yocto build:
 [meta-raspberrypi](https://git.yoctoproject.org/meta-raspberrypi)

 ## Status

 This is release 0.3.1.
 This release supports the following features:

-* Zephyr operated control domain:
+* Zephyr-operated control domain:
   * xen libraries integration that allows control of the other domains.
   * domd with running OCI containers as Aos services capability.
-* Linux operated driver domain (DomD):
+* Linux-operated driver domain (DomD):
   * controls hardware;
   * provides PV backends for the domains;
   * supports 2-CH CAN HAT and 2-Channel CAN BUS FD Shield;
-  * supports HMDI;
+  * supports HDMI;
   * supports WiFi [experimental].
-* rpi_5_domd domain
+* rpi_5_domd domain:
-  * zephyr-based domain built on top of zephyr-blinky sample;
+  * Zephyr-based domain built on top of zephyr-blinky sample;
   * GPIO device passedthrough to the domain to control onboard LED;
-  * do not start automatically.
+  * does not start automatically.
-* rpi_5_domu domain
+* rpi_5_domu domain:
   * zephyr-based domain built on top of zephyr-sync sample;
   * do not start automatically.
 * helloworld_xen-arm64 domain:
-  * demonstrates work of unikernel images as a domains.
+  * demonstrates the work of unikernel images as a domains.
 * linux_pv_domu domain:
-  * simple linux-based domain with initramfs
+  * simple Linux-based domain with initramfs
-  * implements PVnet interface to access other domains via pv network;
+  * implements PVnet interface to access other domains via PV network;
-  * impelments PVblock interface which allows to mount block devices to the domains.
+  * implements PVblock interface, which allows mounting block devices to the domains.
 * Configuration to use either NVME or USB as a DomD rootfs storage.

 Testing pvnet connection instruction: